USSBA/terraform-aws-scheduled-lambda/README.md

 Please do not submit an issue on GitHub for a security vulnerability.
 Instead, contact the development team through [HQVulnerabilityManagement](mailto:HQVulnerabilityManagement@sba.gov).
 Be sure to include **all** pertinent information.

-<sub>The agency reserves the right to change this policy at any time.</sub>